pravallika-0803/MITS_Intership/README.md

 ---

 Project 2: To-Do List Application
 This project is a RESTful API for a simple To-Do List application, built using Java and the Spring Boot framework.
 It provides endpoints for managing tasks, including creating, reading, updating, and deleting to-do items.
-This project demonstrates core backend development concepts such as API design, data persistence, and error handling.
+This project demonstrates core backend development concepts such as API design, data persistence.

 Features